Use these free video lessons and practice tests to get ready for your Algebra Regents exam. Check also other Regents prep lessons.

 - Linear Inequalities

 - Solving Inequalities Using All Four Basic Operations

 What to expect

-The formulas you could need for answering some of the questions in this exam can be found at a perforated sheet at the end of the exam.
+The formulas you could need for solving some of the issues in this exam can be found at a perforated sheet at the end of the exam.
 Remove it from the booklet and use it when needed.

 What does the Algebra Regents exam include?

-Algebra 1 is actually the 2nd math course at high school and in this part you will be led through things like systems of equations, expressions, functions, inequalities, real numbers, exponents, radical & rational expressions, and polynomials.
+Algebra 1 is the 2nd math course at high school, and in this part, you will be led through things like systems of equations, expressions, functions, inequalities, real numbers, exponents, radical & rational expressions, and polynomials.

-Algebra 1 is actually the first math class where the concepts of scientific notations as substitute formats for very small or very large numbers are explained and applied.
-During this part, also the Pythagorean theorem is explained and applied.
-This provides the mathematical basis for various geometrical concepts that will be taught in later classes.
+Algebra 1 is the first math class where the concepts of scientific notations as substitute formats for very small or very large numbers are explained and applied.
+During this part, also the Pythagorean theorem is interpreted and implemented.
+This provides the mathematical basis for various geometrical concepts that will be taught in next classes.
 Most curricula also include probability and statistics as supplemental units, but these subjects are usually only addressed briefly.

 Algebra Regents Exam – How to use an algebra formula sheet?

 You can use an algebra formula sheet that’s provided in the booklet.
 The formula sheet will be helpful to remind you of the most common algebraic formulas, for example, the point-slope form of a line.
 You can use these while you’re dealing with the given math problems.